Are you a new corn snake owner?

 Once the baby snake can eat two pinkie mice regularly per week, it’s time to switch up to them once every 7-10 days.

-If the snake vomits up any of the food, it was too much.
+If the snake vomits up any of the food, it is too much.

 How Long Can A Corn Snake Go Without Eating?

-Corn snakes, like most reptiles, can go a long time without eating if it needed to.
+Corn snakes, like most reptiles, can go a long time without eating if it needs to.

-But these snakes, in particular, are unique because they have the possibility of hibernating in cold, snowy winters and brumation in cooler weather.
+But these snakes, in particular, are unique because they can hibernate in cold, snowy winters and brumation in cooler weather.